alizahidraja/alizahidraja/README.md

 <p align="center"> <a href="https://twitter.com/alizahidraja" target="blank"><img src="https://img.shields.io/twitter/follow/alizahidraja?logo=twitter&style=for-the-badge" alt="@ali" /></a> </p>

-- ⚡ 1st in Pakistan & 285th in the whole world among 200,000+ contestants in Advent of Code 2021
+- ⚡ 1st in Pakistan & Top 1% in the whole world among 200,000+ contestants in Advent of Code 2021
 - ⚡ [Ranked 35th on global leaderboard on day 18 of Advent of Code 2021](https://adventofcode.com/2021/leaderboard/day/18)
 - 🔭 I’m currently working on different projects related to Machine Learning & other Coding Projects
 - 🌱 I’m currently learning how to be a better human